altermarkive/training/machine-learning-engineering/machine-learning-engineering.md

 What the ROC curve plots:

-- x-axis: False Positive Rate ("FPR") = FP / (FP + TN).
+- x-axis: False Positive Rate `FPR=FP/(FP+TN)`.
 Of all the actual negatives, how many did the model incorrectly flag?
-- y-axis: True Positive Rate ("TPR") = TP / (TP + FN). aka sensitivity, recall.
+- y-axis: True Positive Rate `TPR=TP/(TP+FN)`. aka sensitivity, recall.
 Of all the actual positives, how many did the model correctly catch?

 Other (related) metrics:

-- Specificity, True Negative Rate ("TNR"): TN / (TN + FP).
+- Specificity, True Negative Rate `TNR=TN/(TN+FP`.
 Of the real negatives, how many did we correctly clear?
-- Precision, Positive Predictive Value ("PPV"): TP / (TP + FP).
+- Precision, Positive Predictive Value `PPV=TP/(TP+FP)`.
 Of the things we flagged, how many were actually positive?
-- Accuracy: (TP + TN) / (TP + TN + FP + FN).
+- Accuracy: `(TP+TN)/(TP+TN+FP+FN)`.
 Of all predictions, how many were correct?

 ---